PnS2018/pns2018.github.com/session_02.md

 ## Exercise

-In this exercise, you will need to implement Logistic Regression to distinguish two classes from [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) using only Keras backend functions (in other words, do not use Keras layers).
+In this exercise, you will need to implement Logistic Regression to distinguish two classes from [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) using only Keras backend functions (in other words, not using Keras layers).
 To help you, please follow the steps below:

 1. We provide some useful functions for accessing the Fashion-MNIST datasets in `pnslib`, please first clone and install the `pnslib` by: